seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **CLEOPATRA**
 Be it known, that we, the greatest, are misthought
 For things that others do; and, when we fall,
-We answer others’ merits in our name,
+We answer others' merits in our name,
 Are therefore to be pitied.

 **OCTAVIUS CAESAR**
 Cleopatra,
 Not what you have reserved, nor what acknowledged,
-Put we i’ the roll of conquest: still be’t yours,
+Put we i' the roll of conquest: still be't yours,
 Bestow it at your pleasure; and believe,
-Caesar’s no merchant, to make prize with you
+Caesar's no merchant, to make prize with you
 Of things that merchants sold.
-Therefore be cheer’d;
+Therefore be cheer'd;
 Make not your thoughts your prisons: no, dear queen;
 For we intend so to dispose you as
 Yourself shall give us counsel.
 Feed, and sleep: